client9/client9-website-2017/content/post/cli-bookmarklet-generator.md

 Date: 2017-05-31
 ----

-Instead of screwing around with javascript and npm, I wrote a CLIi in go.
+Instead of screwing around with javascript and npm, I wrote a CLI in go.

 It just minifies stdin, URL encodes, and adds the `javascript:` scheme.